z2/z2.github.io/_posts/reading/2016-03-11-advanced-apex-reading-notes-01.md

 {
         // Subsequent call into trigger
 }

+Excerpt From: Dan Appleman.
+“Advanced Apex Programming for Salesforce.com and Force.com.”
 {% endhighlight %}

-“if(!myclass.firstcall)
-{
-        // First call into trigger
-        myclass.firstcall = true;
-}
-else
-{
-        // Subsequent call into trigger
-}”

-Excerpt From: Dan Appleman.
-“Advanced Apex Programming for Salesforce.com and Force.com.” iBooks.